MasumA009/CICD-with-Jenkins/CICD.md

 Note, i had to move my `app` folder to another repo, this included changing every job on jenkins.

+As we have been doing:

 ![Alt text](more-images/Screenshot%202023-05-31%20163817.png)

 ![Alt text](more-images/Screenshot%202023-05-31%20164138.png)

+NOTE: this time we use `master` rather than `dev`

 ![Alt text](more-images/Screenshot%202023-05-31%20164200.png)

+We include NodeJS and allow SSH,

 ![Alt text](more-images/Screenshot%202023-05-31%20164224.png)